marincolta/Basic-Keylogger/README.md

 ## Usage

 1. Launch the project on your Windows machine.
-2. The application will continuously monitor the keyboard and it will send the data to the console and it will make .txt files based on the window that has the focus.
+2. The application will continuously monitor the keyboard, display the typed data in the console, and create or append to .txt files based on the currently focused window's application.

 ## Documentation